project-tsurugi/shirakami/README.md

       - The value of this option is the maximum number of parallel sessions.
       If it is unnecessarily large, the management cost will increase and the efficiency will decrease.

-    - `-DBUILD_PWAL=OFF -DBUILD_CPR=ON`
-      - PWAL generates a log record for each transaction.
-      In comparison, CPR, a checkpointing technology, has almost no work until the timing of logging comes.

-    - `-DPARAM_CHECKPOINT_REST_EPOCH=<large num, ex.
-1000>`
-      - Checkpointing logging has little work until it's time to log.
-    - `-DPARAM_CPR_DIFF_SET_RESERVE_NUM=<large num, ex.
-10000>`
-      - Performance is good when a large number is reserved so that area rearrangement does not occur.

   + For high contention workloads
     - `-DPARAM_EPOCH_TIME=<medium num, ex.
 10>`